 Nanotechnology has played a significant role in the evolution of smart textiles, bringing an array of possibilities to the fore.
 This leads us to an interesting question—can these nanotech-enabled fabrics provide adaptive climate control in clothing?

-A lire aussi : How Has Digital Ledger Technology Advanced Beyond Cryptocurrency to Empower Smart Contracts?
+Sujet a lire : How Has Digital Ledger Technology Advanced Beyond Cryptocurrency to Empower Smart Contracts?

 To understand if nanotech-enabled fabrics can provide adaptive climate control in clothing, we need to understand what nanotech-enabled fabrics are.
 These are essentially textiles that have been treated or created using nanotechnology.
 As per Google Scholar, nanotechnology involves the manipulation of materials at the nanoparticles level to enhance or add properties to the fabric.